Contents

 How to Check Olympus Camera Shutter Count

-The shutter count can be checked by using a button sequence to bring up a diagnostics menu.
+The number of shutter actuations can be checked by using a button sequence to bring up a diagnostics menu.
 An alternative method would be to check the exif image data for a jpeg, but that takes longer.

 This should work for all Olympus PEN and OM-D Micro Four Thirds cameras and compacts made from around 2009 onward and the TG-5.
 It should also work for OM Systems cameras.